Capdoo/spring-mascotas-backend/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the terms of the MIT license.

 ## Acknowledgments

-El fundamento de Spring JPA.
+Spring Data e Hibernate
 * [Spring One To Many - Baeldung](https://www.baeldung.com/hibernate-one-to-many)